 There are no designated swimming areas, but tubing the New River is popular here.
-Tubes can be rented at the Foster Falls access, 276-699-1034.
+Call the Foster Falls Boat and Bike Livery at 276-699-1034 to rent tubes.

 This linear park parallels a 39-mile stretch of the New River.
 Boat ramps are available at Allisonia, Foster Falls and Austinville.
 The river supports outstanding populations of just about every major freshwater game fish in the state.
 You’ll find smallmouth bass, spotted bass, largemouth bass, rock bass, striped bass, white bass, hybrid striped bass, muskellunge, walleye, black crappie, channel catfish, flathead catfish, yellow perch, redbreast sunfish and bluegill.
 State records caught in the New River include muskellunge (45 pounds, 8 ounces), smallmouth bass (8 pounds, 1 ounce) and yellow perch (2 pounds, 7 ounces).
 The state record spotted bass came (3 pounds, 10 ounces) from nearby Claytor Lake.
 The New River is bound to yield many more record-setting catches in the future.

 The park also rents kayaks and canoes at the Foster Falls Boat and Bike Livery, opened seasonally Fridays, Saturdays, and Sundays from April to Memorial Day, open seven days a week Memorial Day to Labor Day and Fridays, Saturdays, and Sundays again from Labor Day through October.
 For more information please call 276-699-1034.